 Monitoring Market Research

-Monitoring marketing is a must include a tool for companies launching their very first product in the market, or they are trying or get into a new market.
-It helps you to track down your target market and give you a clear idea of how your target market is receiving your product in the first weeks or days.
+Monitoring marketing is a must include a tool for companies launching their very first product in the market, or are trying or get into a new market.
+It helps you to track down your target market and gives you a clear idea of how your target market is receiving your product in the first weeks or days.

 So it can save a lot of time & money as you can change any feature of the product or even the target market before the product establishment.